SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/persons-and-organizations/company.md

 Sets a named field to the given value.
 Look up names in the reference section down below, or check out the [class reference](https://community.superoffice.com/documentation/SDK/SO.Customer.Service.Support/html/EJScript-Classes-Company-setValue.htm).

 > [!NOTE]
 > Both parameters are strings!
-Remember to use quotes even for IDs. <br>
+Remember to use quotes even for IDs. <br />
 > You must call `save()` after setting all applicable values to actually create or update the company.

 ```crmscript